How Aromatherapy Works in the Brain

 READ

-Aromatherapy Associates Relax Body Oil
+Aromatherapy Associates Hydrating Nourishing Face Oil

 One important neurotransmitter influenced by essential oils is serotonin, often referred to as the “feel-good” hormone.
 Serotonin helps regulate mood and contributes to feelings of well-being and happiness.
 Research has shown that certain essential oils can increase serotonin levels in the brain, leading to improved mood and reduced symptoms of depression and anxiety.